Rojetto/GroupActivities/README.md

 Examples of activities include: roadtrips, airtrips, boattrips, skydives, races, airshows or just hanging out together.

 ## Activity leaders ##
 Once someone creates an activity they automatically become its leader.
-Leaders have several options to customize their activity:
+Leaders have several options to customize their activity.
+They can
-* They can give the activity a name and description
+* give the activity a name and description
-* They can make an activity public, password protected or whitelist-only
+* make the activity public, password protected or whitelist-only
-* They can ban disruptive players from the activity
+* ban disruptive players from the activity
-* They can restrict the allowed vehicles if they want a themed trip
+* restrict the allowed vehicles if they want a themed trip
+* block boosting in vehicles
-* They can promote a new leader to take over the activity
+* promote a new leader to take over the activity
-* They can control what happens when they leave the server.
+* control what happens when they leave the server.
 Should the activity be automatically deleted or should a random member be promoted to leader?

 ## Configuration ##
 To configure this script, open "GroupActivites" in your server's script folder and go to "client".
 In "Config.lua" you can configure the following options: